Check this out:

 Salmonberry Lake: This small reservoir in the Milton Creek drainage, west of St. Helens, will be stocked with rainbow trout in late April and likely again in May.
 The road in is gated and anglers must walk in about 1/3 mile to access this secluded pond.

-Salmon Creek: This stream just east of Oakridge is stocked every 2-3 weeks through late August at campgrounds and access points.
+Salmon Creek: This stream just east of Oakridge is stocked every 2-3 weeks through late August at campgrounds and access points up to the Black Creek Road Bridge.
 Salmon Creek has great public access throughout the stocked area from about ½ mile above Willamette Hatchery to Black Creek.

-SPRING CHINOOK: Anglers begin catching the first spring Chinook on the Sandy in early May.
-Anglers fishing for spring Chinook this year may find that the best areas for success will be in the upper stretches of the Sandy, mainly from Dodge Park up to the mouth of the Salmon River.
-Creel sampling from 2011 and 2012 indicates that a bulk of the catch sampled was taking place in the area above Oxbow Park, including the Garbage Hole, Dodge, the old Marmot Dam stretch, and below the mouth of the Salmon River.
-There were a few fish picked up from Dabney down to the mouth of the Sandy.
+SPRING CHINOOK: Anglers began catching the first spring Chinook on the Sandy in early May.
+Anglers fishing for spring Chinook this year may find that the best areas for success will be in the middle Sandy, mainly from Oxbow Park up to Dodge Park near the mouth of the Bull Run River.

-Acclimation facilities located on the Bull Run River will likely change where spring Chinook will hold in the river.
+Acclimation facilities located on the Bull Run River will change where spring Chinook will hold in the river.
 Anglers should now focus their efforts from Dodge Park downstream as a result of this management change.
-Spring Chinook are in the Sandy R from early April through July.
+Spring Chinook are in the Sandy River from early April through July.

-STEELHEAD: There are steelhead in the Sandy River every month of the year.
+STEELHEAD: There are winter or summer steelhead in the Sandy River every month of the year.

 Among Columbia River tributaries, the Sandy River is second only to the Clackamas River in producing winter steelhead.
 This makes it a very popular destination for Portland area anglers.
 The hatchery program has been comprised of a native broodstock, meaning that the hatchery fish are derived from a portion of wild fish returning to the river.
 Winter steelhead begin returning to the river in December, but larger numbers do not start showing up in the catch until early February.
 The fishery usually runs from January through April.